-Some Employee Assistance Programmes are also open for all the immediate family to use.
+Some EAPs are also open for all the immediate family to use.

-For those who do not have access to an Employee Assistance Programme there are Charities that provide the same service for you and your families if you work in the Construction Industry.
+For those who do not have access to an EAP, there are charities that provide the same service for you and your families if you work in the construction industry.

-Recently they have launched a new app to support Construction Worker’s Mental Health.
-This free mental health app will provide vital information, advice and guidance on many wellbeing topics including stress, anxiety, depression, anger and suicidal thoughts.
+The Lighthouse Club has recently launched a free app to support construction workers' mental health.
+This will provide vital information, advice and guidance on many wellbeing topics including stress, anxiety, depression, anger and suicidal thoughts.

-The Railway Benefit Fund is a Railway Industry charity that supports people, whether you are a current or former railway employee.
-They can help you through a variety of problems.
-Assistance is provided in many forms, on a short- or long-term basis and is specifically tailored to an individual’s situation.
+The Railway Benefit Fund is a rail industry charity that supports both current and former railway employees, and can help you through a variety of problems.
+They provide assistance in many forms, on a short- or long-term basis and specifically tailored to an individual’s situation.
 They do not believe that what works for one person, will work for the next!
 The charity offers financial assistance, practical help and wide-ranging advice, all in the strictest of confidence.